zaracooper/blog/content/posts/go-module-tidbits.md

 **b.** v0 and v1 releases should not include their major version numbers in their module and import paths. **v0** releases omit `v0` because these versions are considered as initial, unstable and still under development as progress is made towards **v1**. **v1** releases just omit `v1` by default.

 **c.** v2+ releases should include their major version numbers in their module and import paths.
-This is required by the go command in order to preserve import compatibility as mentioned above.
+This is required by the go command to preserve import compatibility as mentioned above.

 Below are some examples: